 Most schools trust results from telehealth assessments and use them to determine accommodations.

-For the vast majority of people, the experience of online testing and the reliability and validity of the results compares favorably with those obtained during in-person testing.
+For the vast majority of people, the experience of remote evaluations and the reliability and validity of the results compares favorably with those obtained during in-person testing.

-In conclusion, for the vast majority of people, the experience of online testing and the reliability and validity of the results compares favorably with those obtained during in-person testing (Rosen, V., Blank, E., et al., 2022; Ashworth, M, Pailikara, O, 2021).
-The choice of provider can usually be made based on practical issues such as time, money, convenience, waitlist times, etc. In most cases, it should not be driven by fears that online testing for dyslexia, ADHD, and other learning differences sacrifice quality.
+In conclusion, for the vast majority of people, the experience of remote evaluations and the reliability and validity of the results compares favorably with those obtained during in-person testing (Rosen, V., Blank, E., et al., 2022; Ashworth, M, Pailikara, O, 2021).
+The choice of provider can usually be made based on practical issues such as time, money, convenience, waitlist times, etc. In most cases, it should not be driven by fears that remote evaluations for ADHD, dyslexia, and other learning differences sacrifice quality.

 * * *

-Looking for an online test for dyslexia, ADHD, or other learning differences?
+Looking for a remote evaluation for dyslexia, ADHD, or other learning differences?
 Check out Polygon!